-The Vibe is equipped with a built-in frost protection system, this enables the boiler to over-ride the time controls - even if switched off - and operate the burner and/or pump, should the temperature drop below 5°C for the main.
-In particular the burner will be in ON status until the main temperature reaches 35°C for CH appliance.
+The Compact A is equipped with a built-in frost protection system, this enables the boiler to over-ride the time controls - even if switched off - and operate the burner and/or pump, should the temperature drop below 5°C for the main and for the DHW line.
+In particular the burner will be in ON status until the main temperature reaches 35°C for CH appliance and 55°C for DHW appliance.
 Please note that the frost protection system is designed to protect the appliance only, should frost protection be required for the heating system, additional controls may be required.
+NOTE